Questions and answers (or FAQ)

-The main reason why teakwood instruments get better as they get older is because of the oil that resides in it.
-As, through the years, the oil gets dry, it lids off the wood’s pores and the instrument’s sound to become finer and finer.
+The main reason why teakwood instruments sound improves as they get older is for the sole reason that oil resides in it.
+Through the passage of years the oil slowly dries inside the wood causing the instrument’s sound to become finer and finer.
 Also as time passes the streaks in the wood become more defined.

-The best answer might be to ask yourself which your needs and expectations are, and make a decision according to the answer.
+The best answer might be to ask yourself what your needs and expectations are, and thereafter make a decision according to the answer.

 Is it difficult to tune the sitar?

-Most of the stringed Indian instruments have a second group of strings situated below the main ones.
-This secondary strings are named sympathetic or “taraf” in hindi.
+All of the Indian stringed instruments have a second group of strings situated below the main ones.
+These secondary strings are called sympathetic or “taraf” in hindi.

-The purpose of this secondary group of strings is as simple as ingenious: as its name says, they vibrate in sympathy with the finger scaled notes.
-This means that when you are playing a note as, for example, a do (SA), those sympathetic strings tuned in do (SA) will vibrate.
-This happens because the secondary strings receive a wave (the wave is in their same frequency) so they response to it and they do it vibrating.
-This particular reaction of the taraf strings, vibrating and thus sounding in sympathy when a note is played is what gives to the instrument its beautiful sound; the sound which we are all so familiar with in Indian music.
+The purpose of this secondary group of strings is as simple as ingenious: as its name implies, they vibrate in sympathy with the finger scaled notes.
+This means that when you are playing a note, for example, do (SA), those sympathetic strings tuned to that particular note will vibrate.
+This happens because the secondary strings receive a wave which is in their frequency so they respond by vibrating.
+This particular reaction of the taraf strings is what gives the instrument its beautiful sound; the sound which we are all so familiar with in Indian music.
 To enjoy this characteristic sound of the main strings and taraf ones the tuning has to be perfect.

 Relatively.
-For the practice of some techniques of the left hand it can be helpful though the right hand’s work includes some other techniques that have nothing to do with guitar playing.
-Anyway, we insist that there’s a big difference between playing the sitar and playing Indian classical music with it.
-The difference is huge, as the musical structure and the rhythm basis are completely different to western music.
-To play, understand and, above all, feel the ragas of Indian Music on the sitar, this requires rigorous study throughout many years.
+For the practice of some techniques of the left hand it can be helpful.
+However the right hand’s work includes many other techniques which have nothing to do with guitar playing.
+One must understand that western music and Indian classical music follow 2 completely different systems.
+The melody and rhythm structures in Indian classical music are completely different to western music.
+To play, understand and above all to feel the ragas of Indian Music on the sitar, this requires rigorous study throughout many years.

 Which are the best strings for my sitar?

-The wide variety of strings you will find in our web are perfect for all kinds of sitar, and we ourselves use them.
+The wide variety of strings you will find in our web are perfect for all kinds of sitar.
+We ourselves use them.

-For the main string (#012) we recommend Pyramid german strings.
-The quality of Pyramid strings is very good, being resistant and very elastic.
-You will easily be able to do pullings not being necessary painful practice.
+For the main string (#012) we recommend Pyramid German strings.
+The quality of Pyramid strings are perfectly suitable being resistant and very elastic.
+You will easily be able to pull the strings.
+It is not necessarily a painful practice.

 You can directly contact Pyramid through their official website.

-Take it always inside the fiber glass case, the best insurance for your sitar’s long life.
+Always carry it inside the fibre glass case, the best insurance for your sitar’s long life.

 What can I do if my tumba breaks?

-Would a book to play sitar and learn Indian music be useful?
+Can one learn to play sitar and Indian music from a book?

 The sound of my sitar has changed, what's happening?

-NO, furthermore it could be uncomfortable for playing and even affect the sound.
+No, furthermore it could be uncomfortable for playing and could even affect the sound.
 The tumbas of our sitars are built according to its size, all medium-big, and in perfect balance with the instrument.

 How many different sitar sizes are there?

-It depends on how much and how often you do practice.
-With daily practice, it is normally needed six to eight weeks until you get a callus strong enough to play without pain.
-On the other hand, just one month without playing is time enough to make it disappear and thus, have to start the process again.
+It depends on how much and how often you practice.
+With daily practice, six to eight weeks is normally enough time needed to form a callus strong enough to play without pain.
+On the other hand, just one month without playing is time enough to make the calluses disappear and thereby forcing one to start the whole process again.